manuel12/nightwatch_automation/README.md

 # nightwatch_automation

 ### Smoke Tets Automation ran over an e-commerce website
+The website in question is: http://automationpractice.com/index.php

+This website is a mock e-commerce shop where users can run automated tests.

 _These tests cover basic funcitonality that should be working in order to proceed with more tests, or in case any test fail, report any errors for fixing  ._